danielclowers/cnv-rn-process/README.md

     This file is here to allow builds to work.
     ```
 5. Save all changes and submit your pull request.
+Only merge review from the CNV team is necessary.

 **Example PR**: [Link](https://github.com/openshift/openshift-docs/pull/79783)